HatataMakuna/jommakan/README.md

-# JomMakan
+# JomMakan (Final Year Project)
-A TAR UMT online food ordering system project using Dart and Flutter.
+A mobile-based campus canteen ordering system using Dart and Flutter.
+This application is created to solve hidden dangers in school cafeterias such as reduce time wasted on standing in long queues.
+Apply technologies to improve the school's canteen problems and increase overall usage and efficiency.

+*	**Methodology:** Implement AI selected seat and generate QR Code and integrate database with Cloud Computing server.
+*	**Project outcome(s):** Successfully provide the necessary functions to allow students and staff to perform ordering process in the mobile application.

 ## Getting Started